sbcshop/EncroPi-Software/README.md

 EncropPi is loaded with many feature some of them are, Read/ Write, Data Encryption, Data Logger, Real Time Clock(RTC), etc.
 #### Encryption:
+ Now encrypt the data which you run on your USB RTC.
+Make use of EncroPi as an encrypted key and secure your codes and application sources.

+ classcryptolib.aes¶
+classmethod__init__(key, mode[, IV])¶
+Initialize cipher object, suitable for encryption/decryption.
+Note: after initialization, cipher object can be use only either for encryption or decryption.
+Running decrypt() operation after encrypt() or vice versa is not supported.

+Parameters are:

+key is an encryption/decryption key (bytes-like).

+mode is:

+1 (or cryptolib.MODE_ECB if it exists) for Electronic Code Book (ECB).

+2 (or cryptolib.MODE_CBC if it exists) for Cipher Block Chaining (CBC).

+6 (or cryptolib.MODE_CTR if it exists) for Counter mode (CTR).

+IV is an initialization vector for CBC mode.

+For Counter mode, IV is the initial value for the counter.

+encrypt(in_buf[, out_buf])¶
+Encrypt in_buf.
+If no out_buf is given result is returned as a newly allocated bytes object.
+Otherwise, result is written into mutable buffer out_buf. in_buf and out_buf can also refer to the same mutable buffer, in which case data is encrypted in-place.

+decrypt(in_buf[, out_buf])¶
+Like encrypt(), but for decryption.

+#### Data Logger:
+No more worries about losing your data or loading it over and over again every time.
+EncroPi has a dedicated SD card slot to store your data safely.

+#### RTC:
+Real-time for your personal computers, embedded systems, servers, or any electronic device that may require accurate time keeping

 ## Uploading Firmware
 * Hold Boot Button and plug-in in your system after that release Boot button, you will get pop-up window of showing RaspberryPi as a mass storage device.
 Copy the downloaded firmware by drag and drop method.
 Now, your board has updated firmware in it.